-Although the Swiss brand’s World Wide Time Control collection was first unveiled about ten years ago, the new Girard-Perregaux ww.tc World Wide Time Control Chronograph (ref.
-49805-11-650-BA6A) automatic wristwatch doesn’t look much different from the model that started it all.
-Coming in basically the same oversized stainless steel case and offering the same dial layout, it seems to differ from its numerous predecessors only with its color scheme (and even that one is just a carefully facelifted job that doesn’t offer anything particularly new in the styling department.)
-Frankly, I must admit that I actually like this approach: like the iconic Speedmaster or the Navitimer with their easily recognizable styling, some watches just have to evolve as slowly as possible in order not to disappoint the loyal followers of the brand.
+Although Girard-Perregaux’s iconic World Wide Time Control collection was first unveiled about ten years ago, the new ww.tc World Wide Time Control Chronograph (ref.
+49805-11-650-BA6A) doesn’t look much different from the model that started it all.
+Coming in basically the same oversized stainless steel case and offering the same dial layout, it differs from its numerous predecessors only with its color scheme (and even that one is just a carefully facelifted job that doesn’t offer anything particularly new in the styling department.)
+Frankly, I must admit that I like this approach: like the iconic Speedmaster or the Navitimer with their easily recognizable styling, some watches just have to evolve as slowly as possible in order not to disappoint the loyal followers of the brand.

 The Girard-Perregaux ww.tc World Wide Time Control Chronograph uses completely different approach to the problem.

 Its in-house GP033C0 self-winding movement sports a unique coupling mechanism that drives the rotating ring with a military-style 24-hour scale on it, so you can always know what time is now in any of the 24 cities represented on the stationary outer ring.

 To make the representation of the time zones easier on the eyes, GP’s designers divided the rotating scale in two: the white-colored part represents day-time, and the dark one is for the night-time hours.
 Very handy.

 The legibility is further enhanced with its monochromatic color scheme.